 How do I interpret the results from a balance transfer calculator?

-The calculator will show you potential savings based on the details you input, including interest saved and fees incurred.
+The calculator will show you potential savings based on your input details, including interest saved and fees incurred.
 It will help you understand how much you could save by transferring your balances to a new card with better terms.

 Can annual fees and APRs impact the benefits of a balance transfer?